Public Utilities • (559) 324-2600

 Irrigation Rules: During and within 48 hours of measurable rainfall, outdoor irrigation is prohibited.
 Please ensure that sprinklers are not watering hardscape and there should be minimal runoff.

 The City of Clovis is dependent on groundwater and surface water for its water supply.
 Because we are committed to conservation, the following outdoor watering schedule is in effect throughout the City.
+Please note: “Outdoor watering” applies to any type of outdoor water use, including lawn/plant irrigation, vehicle washing, etc. Automatic shut-off nozzles must be used when utilizing a hose.

 Effective April 1 through October 31